 - Pixabay (1 million+ images and videos available for free commercial use)

-- Canva (create logos and edit images easily)
+- Canva (easily create and edit original images and designs)

-- Wave.video (highly recommended; a powerful tool for creating high-quality video ads; no technical experience required)
+- Wave.video (a powerful tool for creating high-quality video ads; no technical experience required)

 OK, that should get you going with most everything you need to get started with making enticing copy and choosing quality creatives.